Ricardo M. Urbina: Blackwater Baghdad shootings prosecution

 On December 31, 2009, a month before five Blackwater Worldwide security guards implicated in the September 2007, Nisour Square, Baghdad, shooting incident were to go on trial, Urbina dismissed the case.
 Urbina said that the prosecutors improperly relied upon statements the guards gave to State Department investigators.
 The guards were required to make the statements if they wanted to keep their jobs—thus making them inadmissible under the Fifth Amendment.
 The immunity issue was a problem that lawyers for the government anticipated as long as a year ago when they briefed Congress on the matter.
 Judge Urbina dismissed the indictment of the five men who pleaded not guilty to voluntary manslaughter and firearms violations: Paul Slough, Evan Liberty, Dustin Heard, Donald Ball and Nicholas Slatten.

 In 2011, a federal appeals court overruled Urbina, reinstated the charges against four out of the five men.
 In 2014, all four were convicted.

 Heller v.
 District of Columbia

 A District of Columbia resident, Dick Anthony Heller filed suit against the District challenging the constitutionality of its laws regulating gun registration and gun restriction.
 Urbina dismissed Heller v.
 District of Columbia in 2010 and upheld the constitutionality of the statute.
 The dismissal was appealed and overturned in a 2–1 vote.
 The case eventually made its way to the U.S. Supreme Court, which in a 5–4 vote sided with Heller and declare the District's regulations unconstitutional.

 Electronic Privacy Information Center v.
 U.S. Department of Homeland Security

 The Transportation Security Administration has taken several thousand images of individuals passing through the Full Body Scanner to demonstrate its effectiveness to TSA employees.
 The EPIC sued the DHS for the release of the images.
 Urbina sided with the TSA, arguing that a release of the images would threaten national security.

+Death

+Urbina died on June 17, 2024 from Parkinson's disease at an assisted-living facility in Washington, D.C., at the age of 78.